rpgreview/papersandpaychecks/pnp.md

 > "Challenge, and not desire, lies at the heart of seduction.", Jean Baudrillard, *The Ecstasy of Communication*, 1987

 A Seduce skill check is made when a character wishes to lead another character astray (Latin: *seducere* "to lead astray").
-This typically mean to persuade the other character to engage in sexual behaviour, but the same skill can be used for bribery or other dereliction of duty as seduction involves significant use of metaphor and enticement.
+This typically means to persuade the other character to engage in sexual behaviour, but the same skill can be used for bribery or other dereliction of duty as seduction involves significant use of metaphor and enticement.
+Similarly, inducing another to consume too many beverages at the office Christmas party would be another use of this skill.

 ## 1.7 Perks

 **Apprentice**

-With the Apprentice perk, a character has assigned to them a 1st level character of the same profession, sometimes referred to as "archaic" by archiac speakers.
+With the Apprentice perk, a character has assigned to them a 1st level character of the same profession.
 The Apprentice will be mostly loyal and mostly enthusiastic, carrying out the tasks allocated to them by the main character.
 Each time the Apprentice advances a level, a check with a target number of 11 is required, adding the character's CHA modifier.
 If failed, the Apprentice has spread their wings and found a new employer.

 **Augury**

 With the Augury perk a character can seemingly predict the future.
-In reality it is the result of carefuly research, planning, and insight.
+In reality it is the result of careful research, planning, and insight.
 After a successful strategic research check a character with an Augury perk can also predict upcoming critical disasters and weaknesses up to six strategic turns ahead.

 **Bureaucratic Dodge**

 With the Bureaucratic Dodge perk, the character can avoid red tape.
-Three times each project the character has the capacity to simply avoid any administrative or organisational blocker within their own organisation and move to their next contact or obtain the appropriate documentation etc, through the use of a particular organisational rules (e.g., invoking an occupational health and safety clause, a fire regulation, etc.
+Three times each project the character has the capacity to simply avoid any administrative or organisational blocker within their own organisation and move to their next contact or obtain the appropriate documentation etc, through the use of a particular organisational rules (e.g., invoking an occupational health and safety clause, a fire regulation, workplace equity policies, etc.)

 **Conference Attendance**

 With the Conference Attendance perk once per project a character may attend an expenses paid (accommodation, flight, meals) international conference.
-Depending on the subject matter the Conference will provide a +1 bonus to skill checks made in the current project that are relevant from the conference subject, a contact, plus one item of new equipment from a trade stand valued no more than $1000.
+Depending on the subject matter the Conference will provide all of the following: a +1 bonus to skill checks made in the current project that are relevant from the conference subject, a contact, plus one item of new equipment from a trade stand valued no more than $1000.
 Note that the conference subject is determined before the project.

 > Watch this one; whilst normally it is a matter for the player to determine what the conference was, along with the contact and equipment, The Boss might intervene and determine these.
 This is typically a good thing as it means that the character will have a necessary role in the plot.
-Or The Boss is invoking a particularly nasty consequence.
+Alternatively The Boss could be invoking a particularly nasty consequence.

 **Chutzpah**